mykola2312/bsdconf/README.md

 Collections of my FreeBSD configurations files and personal notes

-Always check all the branches.
+Always check all the branches. asus-laptop has more stuff, but in active usage is sony-laptop.

 # sony-laptop